estatewatch/estatewatch.github.io/content/estates/teviot.md

 It is noteworthy that Poplar HARCA's [rehousing offer](images/teviotoffer.pdf) to leaseholders is more generous than most (with the exception of Circle Housing's [offer in Merton](images/mertonoffer.pdf) as it allows a certain amount of the shared equity loan to be written off after 7 years (Circle writes it off completely).

-A planning application was lodged in June 2024, for demolition of the estate and construction of 1928 new homes of which 411 social or living rent, 98 intermediate affordable and 1419 private homes.
+A planning application was lodged in June 2024, for demolition of the estate and construction of 1928 new homes of which 411 social or London Living Rent, 98 intermediate affordable and 1419 private homes.

 The planning application says that the 411 replacement social will be provided either as social rent or THLR (Tower Hamlets Living Rent) which is around three times more expensive than social rent.